biell/alti-server/README.md

     `launcher_config.xml` file.
 The default is false, don't fall back.

+  * **admins [player|vaporId]**<br>
+    Use `xx add` or `xx del` to add or delete player's from the acl admins group.
+When `extendPermissions` is enabled, these players will have access to run any commands restricted to the admins acl group.
+Normally this command is not needed, this functionality is tied to the `server add admins` command, and that command should be used instead of this one.
+This command should only be used to query or fix issues with the admins group.

+  * **moderators [player|vaporId]**<br>
+    This works just like the `admins` group above, but for the moderators role.

   * **clientCommand [command]**<br>
     Use `/xx add` or `/xx del` to add or delete commands which will be included in the client packet.
 Doing so will allow players to